blrobin2/blrobin2.github.io/_posts/2024-04-13-a-case-of-spring-fever.md

 letterboxd_url: https://boxd.it/6gs5oF
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* I anticipated your complaint!
+- I anticipated your complaint!
-* No springs!
+- No springs!
 And no redemption, by the way
-* Where does Coily fit into God's plan for us?
+- Where does Coily fit into God's plan for us?
-* Merry Christmas, you old couch!
+- Merry Christmas, you old couch!
-* You'll be the first to die!
+- You'll be the first to die!